UCSolarCarTeam/Epsilon-Dashboard/README.md

 ## Config file

 Create a copy of the `config.ini.example` file in the `build` directory called `config.ini` and update any necessary settings.

+## Tests

+Refer to telemetry test tool and hermes readMe to test recieving data to display.